cloudflare/workers-docs/content/reference/runtime/apis/fetch.md

 <!-- * cache_api?  -->

 A Workers script runs after Cloudflare security features, but before everything else.
-Therefore, a Workers script cannot affect the operation of security features (since they already finished), but it can affect other features, like Polish or ScrapeShield, or how Cloudflare caches the response. operation of security features (since they already finished), but it can affect other features, like Polish or ScrapeShield, or how Cloudflare caches the response.
+Therefore, a Workers script cannot affect the operation of security features (since they already finished), but it can affect other features, like Polish or ScrapeShield, or how Cloudflare caches the response.

 Updating the `cf` object is similar to [modifying a request](/reference/workers-concepts/modifying-requests/).
 You can add the `cf` object to a `Request` by passing a custom headers object to [`fetch`](/reference/runtime/apis/fetch/).
 ```javascript